dat3Cph/material/flow2/webscraping/ClassExercises.md

 **Requirements:**

 1. **Initial Setup:**
+   - Create a new Java project in IntelliJ IDEA.
-   - Set up a Java project with the Jsoup dependency.
+   - Set up the Java project with the Jsoup dependency.

 2. **Web Scraping:**
-   - Choose a webpage containing static content (e.g., a news article).
    - Use Jsoup to fetch and parse the HTML content of the webpage.

 3. **Data Extraction:**
-   - Identify specific pieces of information you want to extract from the webpage.
-This can include the article title, author, publication date, and article content.
+   - Answer the following questions by extracting data from the html source code:
+     - How many references are there in the article?
+     - How many references are there in the article that contain the word "computer"?
+     - How many h3 headers are there on the page?
+     - Can you select the the text comming after the h3?
+Create a map with key: h3 text, value: text after h3.

 4. **Regular Expressions:**
-   - Write regular expressions to match and extract the desired information from the HTML content.
+   - Within the section: "1800s", how many names are there (regex to find names like Firstname Lastname, starting with a capital letter)?
-   - Use groups in your regular expressions to capture different parts of the data (e.g., title, author, date).
-Hint: see example [Here](RegularExpressions.md#example)
+   - Use groups in your regular expressions to capture only the last name of each name.

 5. **Data Cleaning:**
    - Implement data cleaning functions to process the extracted data (e.g., remove HTML tags, trim whitespace).
    - Ensure that the extracted data is in a clean and usable format.

-6. **Display or Store Data:**
-   - Choose whether to display the extracted data in the console or store it in a file or data structure for further use.

-7. **Testing:**
-   - Test your regular expressions and data cleaning functions with various articles to ensure they work correctly.

-8. **Documentation:**
-   - Document your code, including explanations of each component and how to run the program.
-   - Include comments to describe the purpose of each regular expression and data cleaning step.

-**Time Allocation:**

-This exercise provides a hands-on experience in web scraping static content with Jsoup and using regular expressions to extract and clean data.
-It's a valuable skill for extracting structured information from websites that may not offer APIs or structured data formats.

 ## Exercise 2
-Wednesday: Dynamic Content and Testing
+Wednesday: Concurrency and Json data
-Exercise that combines Selenium and Jsoup for web scraping, focusing on data cleaning, error handling, and pagination.
 In this exercise, you'll scrape data from `amazon.com`: a paginated website, clean the data, and handle errors that may arise during the process.

 **Exercise: Scraping, Cleaning, Error Handling, and Pagination**